mrcrowl/vscode-easy-less/README.md

  6. Is it possible to have multiple "main" .less files?

-    > Yes, multiple main files can be specified in ways:
+    > Yes, multiple main files can be specified in these ways:
     >
     > * In _settings.json_, using a string array:
     >